Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ![alt text](https://hex-map.khitchdee.net/ModalWX-file-selector.png)
 The file selector has upto 5 vertical panels on the screen.
 Each panel represents the contents of a directory.
+The left most panel is closest to the root directory.
+Each panel is the contents of a directory from the left adjacent panel.
 The active panel has a white outline rectangle highlighting the current selection
 while the other panels have black outline rectangles.
 To change your selection in the active panel, use up and down arrow.